thesephist/shelf.page/FEEDBACK.md

 - Is there... a good way to do continuous integration from GitHub?
 Not a must, but would be really nice.
 - Is there a good way to make a property of an object editable without it being visible?
 Like, say, a link URL?
 - How are schema changes handled in the deployed version?
 What have you done in the past?
+- The objects created from my Remake app doesn't have id's.. and it's also sorted pretty arbitrarily.
+Are those related?
+Should I have ID's for everything?

 ## Linus's notes for writing